Joint pain in older animals

 As animals get older, they become more likely to suffer from stiff, painful joints.
 This is known as degenerative joint disease, or osteoarthritis, and is characterised by the long term deterioration of the cartilage that surrounds joints.
 The joint structures become inflamed, which causes pain and restricted movement, especially in cold weather conditions.
 This kind of degenerative joint disease is named primary joint disease.

-Whilst age is a risk factor for degenerative joint disease, osteoarthritis is not just a disease of old dogs – it can and does occur in young animals too (see our page on secondary joint disease).
+Whilst age is a risk factor for degenerative joint disease, osteoarthritis is not just a disease of old dogs – it can and does occur in young animals too (see our page on rehabilitation following injury or surgery).

 It is not currently known exactly why the joint cartilage begins to become inflamed, but contributing factors include:

 - Breed type – medium to large breed dogs are more susceptible to osteoarthritis

 - Bodyweight is over target weight for breed, causing more pressure on joints